Career Development Award (CDA): Transition to independence

 The CDA supports talented post-doctoral researchers to lead their own research plans and establish their own research team to make the transition from post-doctoral researcher to independent investigator.

-A Career Development Award provides funding for a challenging research programme, and an ambitious programme of research training which offers accelerated personal and career development.
+A CDA provides funding for a challenging research programme, and an ambitious programme of research training which offers accelerated personal and career development.

 Applicants wishing to retain an existing position and combine this with research funding, should consider funding options under one of the grant schemes.
 You may wish to pay particular attention to the New Investigator Research Grant scheme, which aims to support individuals wanting to transition to independence.

-You can apply across all areas of the MRC’s remit.
+Scientific remit: You can apply across all areas of the MRC’s scientific remit.
 Applications may range from basic studies with relevance to mechanisms of disease to translational and developmental clinical research.

 The CDA provides up to five years’ support.
 Applicants are expected to take advantage of the full five years’ funding available.